jangroth/aws-certification-notes/solutions-architect-professional.md

 * Improves read performance, content is cached at the edge
 * 225 Point of Presence globally (edge locations)
 * DDoS protection, integration with Shield, AWS Web Application Firewall
+	* Only accepts well-formed connections to prevent many common DDoS attacks like SYN floods and UDP reflection attacks from reaching your origin.
 * Can expose external HTTPS and can talk to internal HTTPS backends
 * On AWS: <a href="https://aws.amazon.com/cloudfront/" target="_blank">Service</a> - <a href="https://aws.amazon.com/cloudfront/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html" target="_blank">User Guide</a>